AI Statistics for Non-Majors

 You just need to prepare one of the AI-based coding tools such as ChatGPT, Gemini, Grok, Claude, or Copilot.

-The lecture notes are attached in PDF format.
+The lecture notes are attached as a PDF file.

-The explanations are provided using JavaScript and Python, so it is helpful to have a basic knowledge of these two languages.
+Since the explanations use JavaScript and Python, it is helpful to have basic knowledge of these two languages.

-It will be very helpful if you have a basic understanding of refactoring.
-In this regard, my separate course, "Clean Coding: Techniques for Writing Good Code Explained Easily Through Cooking Analogies," will also serve as a great reference.
+It will be very helpful if you have a basic understanding of refactoring concepts.
+In this regard, my separate lecture, "Clean Coding: Easy Techniques for Writing Good Code Using Cooking Analogies," will also serve as a great reference.

 Who is this course right for?